grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 ## Before you begin

-- Verify that you have write permissions to the Prometheus data source.
+- Verify that you have write permission to the Prometheus data source.
 Otherwise, you will not be able to create or update Cortex managed alerting rules.

 - For Cortex and Loki data sources, enable the ruler API by configuring their respective services.